Mike Lookinland: Personal life

 Lookinland graduated from Chadwick School in 1978, an independent school located on the Palos Verdes Peninsula in Los Angeles, California.
-During the Brady Bunch years, he also attended Hollywood Professional School alongside his TV siblings Maureen McCormick, Christopher Knight and Susan Olsen.
+During the Brady Bunch years, he also attended Hollywood Professional School alongside his TV siblings Maureen McCormick, Christopher Knight, and Susan Olsen.
 After graduating from high school, Lookinland wanted to leave Los Angeles, and moved to Salt Lake City, Utah, to attend the University of Utah, but dropped out in order to pursue a career as a production assistant and camera operator.

 He wed on May 1, 1987, Kelly Wermuth (b.
 1962), an occasional actress.
 Together, they have two children, sons Scott Michael Lookinland (b.
 July 6, 1990), who portrayed him in Growing Up Brady (2000), and Joseph Kelly "Joe" Lookinland (born August 6, 1993), both born in Utah.
 The two worked together, with Lookinland as a production assistant and Wermuth as an extra on Halloween 4: The Return of Michael Myers and Halloween 5: The Revenge of Michael Myers.

 Lookinland is a self-described Deadhead, having attended more than 100 Grateful Dead concerts and shows.
 Since 2018, he plays keyboards and sings lead vocals for the Utah-based Grateful Dead tribute band, The Pranksters.
 The band performs Grateful Dead music and features Lookinland alongside other members Rich Melton, Kevin Gillars, Doug Worthen, and Ron Reich (and previously, Lookinland's son Scott on guitar and lead vocals).

-In 1984, Lookinland and his co-star Susan Olsen, produced the song "Charly" by American rock band Redd Kross for the soundtrack of the movie Desperate Teenage Lovedolls.
 In 1989, the California skate rock band Wonderful Broken Thing recorded their debut full-length album "Looking For Mike Lookinland"; several songs from this album were featured on the H-Street video "Hokus Pokus."

 On November 9, 1997, shortly after 7:30 p.m., after leaving the set of the TV series Promised Land in St. George, Utah, where he worked as first assistant cameraman, Lookinland was driving in his 1990 Ford Bronco on Utah State Route 18, 35 miles north of St. George, when he looked down to adjust the radio as he was approaching a curve and drifted onto the left shoulder.
 He then overcorrected when trying to steer back onto the pavement and rolled at least two times off the right side of the road.
 His blood alcohol content was 0.258, more than three times over Utah's legal limit of 0.08.
 After being treated for minor injuries at Dixie Regional Medical Center, he was booked into Washington County Jail, but released on a $1,550 bail.

 In December, he completed court-ordered rehabilitation service for the driving incident.
 On May 27, 1998, Lookinland was sentenced to 24 hours of community service and fined $1,500.
 He cited this incident as having inspired him to stop drinking.